SAP-samples/teched2024-IN280/exercises/ex3/README.md

 ## Exercise 3.5 Copying.
-To execute the copy statement, we ned the request-reply-receiver combination.
+To execute the copy statement, we need the request-reply-receiver combination.
 We consider the Snowflake adapter as the adapter type.
 The configuration of this adapter is as follows:

 ### Connection